HaxeFoundation/HaxeManual/md/manual/types-abstract-core-type.md

 ## 2.8.7 Core-type abstracts

 The Haxe Standard Library defines a set of basic types as core-type abstracts.
 They are identified by the `:coreType` metadata and the lack of an underlying type declaration.
-These abstracts can still be understood to represent a different type, but that type is native to the Haxe target.
+These abstracts can still be understood to represent a different type.
+Still, that type is native to the Haxe target.

-Introducing custom core-type abstracts is rarely necessary in user code as it requires the target Haxe target to be able to make sense of it.
+Introducing custom core-type abstracts is rarely necessary in user code as it requires the Haxe target to be able to make sense of it.
 However, there could be interesting use-cases for authors of macros and new Haxe targets.

 In contrast to opaque abstracts, core-type abstracts have the following properties: